cbirdlab/charybdis/README.md

 A complete manual (PDF) is located at [charybdis_man.pdf](charybdis_man.pdf).

+Warning: charybdis is undergoing major renovations.
+This README is much more up to date than the manual.
+Once the changes have slowed down, the manual will be updated.

 ## Quick Start

 The following tutorial is for COI barcoding using a local BLAST nucleotide database.